 In essence, we observe licenses as seeds for distributing socio-organizational "outposts" while establishing networks between them.
 They are lightweight instruments for exploring the network as a paradigm of organization, especially given the vast array of tools available for networked operations in an ever-changing world.

-Licenses are also a medium of expression for the organizational imaginary.
-Their expressions could offer novel relations between us, other pathways toward our enablement, off the common channels of governance, which are, as always, heavily contested and controlled.
+Licenses are a medium of expression for the organizational imaginary.
+Their expressions could offer novel relations between us, opening other routes to our empowerment — paths that diverge from the usual, heavily contested, and controlled channels of governance.

 Meshdia researches, designs, and prototypes new circulations for cultural work(s).
 We conceive media as networks and networks as media.